skyter10086/Getting-Started-with-Perl-6/README.md

-# Programming for Everybody (Getting Started with Python)
+# Programming for Everybody (Getting Started with Perl 6)
 ## Perl 6 (https://perl6.org/)

 ### For overview go to http://perl6intro.com/.